Khristian Lander: High school career

 Lander played basketball for FJ Reitz High School in Evansville, Indiana.
 As a junior, he averaged 21 points, six rebounds and 4.6 assists per game, earning MaxPreps Junior All-American third team honors.
 Lander finished his high school career with 1,314 points.
 He also played on the AAU circuit with Indiana Elite, where he built a relationship with future college teammates Trey Galloway and Anthony Leal.

-Recruiting

 Lander was a consensus five-star recruit, according to major recruiting services.
 On February 25, 2020, he announced his commitment to Indiana over offers from Louisville, Memphis and Michigan, among others.
 On May 18, it was announced that Lander, originally a member of the 2021 class, would reclassify to the 2020 class.
 He made the decision in part because he wanted to play with Trayce Jackson-Davis.

 College career

 As a freshman, Lander averaged 2.1 points and 1.2 assists per game.
 After the season, he initially entered the transfer portal due to the firing of coach Archie Miller, but opted to remain at Indiana when the school hired Mike Woodson.
 On February 8, 2022, Lander was one of five players suspended by Woodson for breaking team rules.
 Lander was reinstated on February 10, after missing one game.

+In April 2022, Lander transferred to Western Kentucky.
+He averaged 3.2 points per game as a junior.